haufhun/music-player-expo/README.md

+# Description

+Following an online demonstration in React Native to learn how to create a music player.
+No functionality to this, it just looks pretty.

 # Sample Snack app

 Open the `App.js` file to start writing some code.
 You can preview the changes directly on your phone or tablet by scanning the **QR code** or use the iOS or Android emulators.
 When you're done, click **Save** and share the link!